cgmartin/clj-wamp/README.md

        :on-unsubscribe on-unsubscribe-fn

        :on-auth        {:allow-anon? true                ; allow anonymous authentication?
-                        :secret      auth-secret-fn      ; lookup the auth key's secret :permissions auth-permissions-fn ; return the permissions for the key :timeout     20000}})))          ; close the connection if not auth'd
+                        :secret      auth-secret-fn      ; retrieve the auth key's secret :permissions auth-permissions-fn ; return the permissions for a key :timeout     20000}})))          ; close the connection if not auth'd